 Visa

-Please be advised that the visa procedure in Indonesia is lengthy and cumbersome.
-Under Indonesian law, each grantee is required to obtain his or her own visa to Indonesia.
-Unlike many other countries, Indonesia does not allocate a block of visas to a sponsoring organization such as AMINEF, but instead requires individuals to apply for their own visa in their own name.
-The application must pass through several government agencies, including intelligence agencies, and is subject to approval or rejection at each step of the process.
-The process also requires each grantee to visit local immigration office several times.
 AMINEF will do everything possible to assist selected grantees in obtaining the necessary visa, but issuance is ultimately the decision of the government of Indonesia and could be delayed or withheld due to circumstances outside the control of AMINEF, the US government, or the grantee.
 This could lead to a decision to withdraw by the grantee or a decision to cancel the grant by AMINEF.
-This is extremely rare, but always possible.
+This is extremely rare but always possible.

 Passport

-The Indonesian government requires that your passport be valid for 18 months from the date your grant begins and has at least two empty pages.
+The Indonesian government requires that your passport is valid for 18 months from the date your grant begins and has at least two empty pages.

 Housing

-Housing options in many areas of Indonesia are seriously limited.
-Environmental factors include certain areas being prone to flooding, and insects and rodents causing comfort and health risks – these can be mitigated through conscientious cleaning and use of mosquito nets, but they cannot be avoided entirely.
-Cultural factors include differing perceptions of privacy and acceptable noise levels – living areas in Indonesia are often much noiser than Americans may be accustomed to.
+Options in many areas of Indonesia are seriously limited.
+Environmental factors include certain areas prone to flooding and insects and rodents causing comfort and health risks – these can be mitigated through conscientious cleaning and use of the mosquito nets, but they cannot be avoided entirely.
+Cultural factors include differing perceptions of privacy and acceptable noise levels – living areas in Indonesia are often much nosier than Americans may be accustomed to.
 Infrastructure issues include interruptions in water and electricity service.
-AMINEF works with grantees and host institutions to try to ensure acceptable living situations for each grantee, but conditions encountered from site to site vary greatly and a grantee should not expect his or her own living situation to be the same as that of other grantees.
+AMINEF works with grantees and host institutions to try to ensure acceptable living situations for each grantee, but conditions encountered from site to site vary greatly and a grantee should not expect his or her living situation to be the same as that of other grantees.
 AMINEF is neither a landlord nor a rental agency.

 Health